Skip to navigation Skip to content

 Exchange of information and liaison forms + Read more ...

-Under the Agreement with Switzerland, information held about customers may be exchanged between the Liaison Agencies to determine entitlement to payments under the Agreement (Article 21.1).
+Under the Agreement with Switzerland, information held about customers may be exchanged between the liaison agencies to determine entitlement to payments under the Agreement (Article 21.1).

 • wishes to make use of the Agreement, or

-• was in receipt of a payment when the Agreement started and provides authorisation
+• was in receipt of a payment when the Agreement started and provides authorisation in writing

-For more information on bulk data exchange, see International Data Exchange Program and auto indexation of foreign pensions.
+For information on bulk data exchange, see International Data Exchange Program and auto indexation of foreign pensions.

-Australian Liaison Form + Read more ...
+Australian liaison form + Read more ...

-• Australia/Switzerland Social Security Agreement (AUS187CH)
+• AUS187CH - Australia/Switzerland Social Security Agreement

-For assistance with creating and completing the liaison form, see: Agreement liaisons, NZ CICs and exchange of information.
+For help with creating and completing the liaison form, see Agreement liaisons, NZ CICs and exchange of information.

-Swiss Liaison Form + Read more ...
+Swiss liaison form + Read more ...

 Medical assessments